Joseli-xyz/ESP32ThingSpeak/README.md

 # Description

--This is a completed and finished version of the code, it allows the use of one DHT sensor only, and it´s temperature and humidity modules as well.
+-This is a complete and finished version of the code, it allows the use of one DHT sensor only, and it´s temperature and humidity modules as well.
 You will need to use your local WiFi, with your password to make it work.
 It also comes with codes for a secondary DHT sensor, and for a BMP module.
 You will need the ESP32, DHT, Adafruit and ThingSpeak libraries to be installed to work, included with a ThingSpeak account.